 - Declutter and get rid of the things you don’t use

 Read about what I learned from the no spending challenge in more detail here.

 #4: Have Frugal Fun

 The last step to truly making saving money fun is learning how to make frugal fun.
 We all have spent a little too much money on our entertainment budget, that’s okay.

-From today on I want to challenge you to make frugality fun.
-There are many things you can do to have fun each month without spending too much money on it.
+From today on, I want to challenge you to make frugality fun.
+You can do many things to have fun each month without spending too much money on it.

 A few ideas for frugal fun:

 - Check out free things to do in your city (free festivals, free museums, free concerts)

 - Read your favorite book – mine is Rich Dad Poor Dad